PermutaTriangle/Tilings/README.rst

        >>> til.positive_cells
        frozenset({(1, 1)})

+A keen reader may have observed that a tiling can also take a third argument called assumptions.
+These can be used to keep track of occurrences gridded permutations on tilings.
+These are still in development mode but are essential for certain parts of the tilescope algorithm.
+For simplicity we will not discuss these again until the `Fusion` section.

 There are a number of methods available on the tiling.
 You can generate the gridded permutations satisfying the obstructions and requirements using the ``gridded_perms_of_length`` method.